ZacharieGignac/roomos-macros-extension/README.md

-## RoomOS Macros – VS Code Extension
+## RoomOS Macro Editor – VS Code Extension

 Edit and manage Cisco RoomOS codec macros directly from VS Code.
 Browse, open, edit, create, rename, activate/deactivate, and remove macros on your device, with multi‑codec profile support and a virtual filesystem.